 – A non-Qatari company operating in Qatar under a Qatari government concession to extract, exploit or manage the State’s national resources is exempt from the Foreign Investment Law.
 In practice this covers all large oil and gas companies.

-- A company formed by a non‑Qatari entity with the government or a government entity (‘Article 68 Company’) will be subject to special rules.
+– A company formed by a non-Qatari entity with the government or a government entity (‘Article 207 Company’) may be subject to special rules and exemptions from the Commercial Companies Law No 11 of 2015.

 – All international companies securing mega infrastructure development work must share at least 30% of the contract with local entities.